izivkov/GShockTimeServer/README.md

 ### What the project does.
 **ShockTimeServer** automatically sets the correct time on your Casio G-Shock watches.
 Like your G-Shock itself, it’s designed to be set-and-forget.
 Just start the server once—it will run reliably for months with no user intervention.

-The server can run on a Raspberry Pi device with a small LCD display, ot can run headless on any device with Bluetooth and Python.
+The server can run on a Raspberry Pi device with a small LCD display, or can run headless on any device with Bluetooth and Python.

 [![Watch the video](https://img.youtube.com/vi/esZWTlzKvus/mqdefault.jpg)](https://youtu.be/esZWTlzKvus)